The FY 2016 grant competition will open soon.

 A Curriculum Development Team - A curriculum development team, composed of several faculty members or teachers or administrators, may spend four to six weeks in a foreign country or region acquiring resource materials for curriculum development in the modern foreign language or area studies programs.
 Resource materials may include artifacts, documents, books, educational films, museum reproductions, recordings, and other instructional materials.
 The project shall provide a systemic use and dissemination in the US. of the acquired materials.

 Advanced Overseas Intensive Language Projects - An advanced overseas intensive language project is designed to take advantage of the opportunities present in the foreign country by providing intensive advanced foreign language training.
 Language training shall be given at the advanced level, i.e., at the level equivalent to that provided to students who have successfully completed at least two academic years of language training.
 The language to be studied shall be indigenous to the host country and maximum use shall be made of local institutions and personnel.
-Under the grant, an advanced overseas intensive language project period may range up to four years (8 weeks minimum).
+Under the grant, an advanced overseas intensive language project period may not exceed 12 months.
 Project activities may be carried out during a full year, an academic year, a semester, a trimester, a quarter, or a summer.